Burst of Innovation - Unlocking the “I” in Innovation

 The Individual in Innovation

-How do we as humans innovate?
-Being innovative is universal, we all do it.
-However, how we innovate is unique to each of us.
-There are nine styles of innovation or ways that we innovate, and we each have a unique combination that defines our innovation style.
+So, how do you know how you innovate?
+First off, you must understand that being innovative is universal.
+Everyone does it.
+However, how each one of us innovates is unique to each of us.
+All you have to do is figure out what your innovation style is, and start flexing your unique innovation strengths.
+There are nine styles of innovation or ways that you might innovate.
+You have a unique combination of those styles that defines our innovation style.
 [Curious to find out how you innovate?
 Take the free assessment!]

 How to Create an Innovation Initiative that Works

-Research has found that in order to create truly high-performing teams that get better outcomes and results, it isn’t just the superficial diversity of different cultures and ages that matters.
-What’s critical is diversity in cognitive thinking.
-Diversity in how people innovate and approach critical problem solving is what helps build high-performing teams.
-And it has to do with tapping into each of our individual strengths, and adopting a human-centered approach to innovation.
+Research has found that in order to create truly high-performing teams there must be diversity in cognitive thinking.
+Diversity in how people innovate and approach critical problem solving helps build high-performing teams.
+That diversity comes from tapping into each of our individual strengths, and adopting a human-centered approach to innovation.

 The fact is, with innovation, starting with the process or the initiative and trying to work backwards to implement it doesn’t work.
 We've got to put the “I” back in innovation.
 Lucky for us, it's inside all of us, so we just have to unlock the innovation inside of us.